NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpsh.md

     In the examples section at the end of the documentation we will return to this model and compare the performance of multiple methods.

+Here we plot diabatic population of each state as a function of time.
-Here we plot ....
-The result closely resembles the literature reference.
-The small discrepancy that occurs at around `t=2000` is due to our use of a different way to calculate the diabatic populations and better results in general would be obtained if using the correct ring polymer distribution.
+The result closely resembles the literature reference ([Shakib2017](@cite)).
+The small discrepancy that occurs at around `t=2000` is due to our use of an alternative method to calculate the diabatic populations.
+A discussion on this topic is available from [landry2013](@cite).
 ```@example rpsh
 using Plots